Gabriel-A-Rocha/sass-practice/Readme.md

 `sass --watch main.scss main.css`

-This will transpile the SASS code into ordinary CSS, which the browser understands.
+This will transpile the SASS code into ordinary CSS, which can be understood by the browser.

 ### Screenshot:

 ![screenshot](./images/SASS-screenshot.png)

+This practice is an exercise from the course _CSS - The Complete Guide 2020 (incl.
+Flexbox, Grid & Sass)_, produced by Academind.